trellix-enterprise/mysql-audit/README.md

 ## Overview
-A MySQL plugin from McAfee providing audit capabilities for MySQL, designed with an emphasis on security and audit requirements.
+A MySQL plugin from Trellix providing audit capabilities for MySQL, designed with an emphasis on security and audit requirements.
 The plugin may be used as a standalone audit solution or configured to feed data to external monitoring tools.